vaishnavivisweswaraiah/health-insurance-rate-finder-ai-agent/README.md

 # 🛡️ Health Insurance Bot

 This project is an intelligent health insurance assistant chatbot powered by **LangChain**, **OpenAI**, and **PySpark**.
-It can retrieve the latest insurance rates based on age, state, and tobacco use, and automatically fall back to a web search if local data isn’t sufficient.
+It can retrieve the latest insurance rates based on age, state, and tobacco use, and automatically fall back to a web search if local data or vector store(chroma DB) isn’t sufficient.

 ---